Updated May 30, 2023

 We have used a three-nested SUBSTITUTE function to remove special characters and line breakers.

 - CODE function can return the number if you give the special character as a reference.
 For example, =CODE (“A”) will return 65 as the answer.

-- The first 32 characters are non-printable characters that can be removed by using a CLEAN function in excel.
+- The first 32 are non-printable characters that can be removed using an Excel CLEAN function.

-- We can insert the characters by using ALT + numbers instead of the CHAR formula.
+- We can insert the characters using ALT + numbers instead of the CHAR formula.

-- If the supplied number is not triggered, then we will get #VALUE!
-Error, i.e. numbers more than 255.
+- If the supplied number is not triggered, we will get #VALUE!
+Error, i.e., numbers more than 255.

-- If the supplied is the number is not in the numeric format, we will get the same error.
+- We will get the same error if the supplied number is not in the numeric format.

 This has been a guide to CHAR Function.
-Here we discuss the CHAR Formula and how to use CHAR Function in Excel along with excel example and downloadable excel templates.
-You may also look at these useful functions in excel –
+Here we discuss the CHAR Formula, how to use CHAR Function in Excel, and Excel examples and downloadable Excel templates.
+You may also look at these useful functions in Excel –